top of page

 History and Background

 Financial institutions have been managing interest rate risk (“IRR”) for ages.
 For most, IRR is simply this: the potential for a meaningful decline in the economic value of equity and/or a significant reduction in net interest margin (“NIM”).
-Managing IRR is a tightrope walk for institutions trying to find the optimal balance between their assets and liabilities, or their lending and funding activities, and all while trying to satisfy the demands of borrowers and depositors.
+Managing IRR is a tightrope walk for institutions trying to find the optimal balance between their lending and funding activities, and all while trying to satisfy the demands of borrowers and depositors.

 Often, there is a directional bias with interest rates.
-For example, a credit union with a glut of fixed-rate mortgage loans might shudder at the thought of interest rates rising.
+For example, a bank with a glut of fixed-rate investments might shudder at the thought of interest rates rising.
 In this instance, rising rates would cause a commensurate increase in funding costs, which would decrease NIM.
 Conversely, a bank with mostly floating rate commercial loans may not fear rising rates as much as rates decreasing.
-Here, the rate decline reduces cash inflows and shrinks NIM.
+Here, a rate decline would reduce cash inflows and shrink NIM.

 NIM is one way to think of interest rate risk, capital is another.
 The Internal Capital Adequacy Process is one facet of a broader framework (the “Basel Framework,” inclusive of Basel standards I, II, III and IV) created by the Basel Committee on Banking Supervision to address capital shortfalls in the banking industry.
 The Basel Framework lays out a labyrinth of requirements to, among other things, measure and report the amount of risk from operating and lending activities.
 More importantly, the Basel Framework provides transparency into the adequacy (or lack thereof) of loss absorbing capital on-hand to cover the risk-weighted assets (“RWA”) of the institution.
 The RWA calculation for IRR is made by projecting expected future cash inflows from assets and expected future cash outflows from liabilities.
 These net future cash flows are discounted to the present to arrive at the economic value of equity.
 The lower the equity value, the more capital is needed to cover the IRR-based RWA.